GalacticLiaison/Elf-Destiny/_docs/brainstorm/magic.md

 # Magic

 ## magi trait
-icon - red witch trait
+icon will be different based on if they are aeluran trained aeluran - red witch trait else - mystic tait variant

 ## empowered trait